dinolupo/hello-gradle/README.md

 # update eclipse project to reflect new changes about the Java build path
 gradle eclipse
 ```
-and then Refresh you Eclipse Project.
+and then Refresh your Eclipse Project.